geudde/attic-chest/pages/03.season-2/02.meeting-14/01.editorial/docs.md

 #### Ode

 The charms being perfected after another invocation to the spirits of earth, sea, and air...
-Tinderella attempts to strike a light, but being in a little trepidation strikes aside which calls up a tumultuous croud of ancient critics and modern poets and critics of inferior rank denominated a puny race.
+Tinderella attempts to strike a light, but being in a little trepidation strikes aside which calls up a tumultuous crowd of ancient critics and modern poets and critics of inferior rank denominated a puny race.

 Again she strikes, and the sparks setting fire to the tinder after a decent quantity of thunder and lightning and a masque of goblins and fairies all the great poets ancient and modern pass as a pageant before the priestess.
 The procession is closed by Milton, and Tinderella seizing her lyre, exults in the idea of having set the world of poetry in a blaze.